 In 1968 and 1969, renowned Broadway composer and lyricist Stephen Sondheim "composed" a series of cryptic crosswords for New York magazine.

-Unfortunately but fairly, Mr. Sondheim's lawyer has since asked me to remove these crosswords, as they may be reprinted in the near future (so, that's a plus at least!).
+Unfortunately but fairly, in 2011 Mr. Sondheim's lawyer has since asked me to remove these crosswords, as they may be reprinted in the near future (so, that's a plus at least!).
 It is a completely understandable request, and I'm thrilled that Mr. Sondheim himself (in the article linked below) saw the website and had no personal issue with them being made public.
 I cherish my little spiral-bound volume, and look forward to doing the crosswords again in the future.
 This New York Times article by Patrick D. Healy explains the crosswords' provenance in more detail.

 For more information on Mr. Sondheim's unparalleled contribution to music theatre, please visit Wikipedia, The Sondheim Guide or Sondheim.com.